There's a new way to think about proctoring. And it's as simple as this: Proctoring should not be one size fits all.

 In addition to these devices which are used as accommodations for physical learning disabilities, many neurodiverse learners need a testing environment that accommodates for disorders such as dyslexia, autism, or ADHD.

-One reality that COVID-19 had shed light on is the fact that many learners experience performance anxiety similar to stage fright when they have to appear on a webcam.
+One reality to shed light on is the fact that many learners experience performance anxiety similar to stage fright when they have to appear on a webcam.

 - Being exposed: In person, you are used to being seen, but when online, it can feel like you're being exposed.

 - Being judged: It is harder to tell what other people thinking about you via webcam.

 - Being constrained: In a regular classroom, you can move around, switch chairs, sit by the window, sit in the back of the room, etc. But on a webcam, you are not able to hide or blend in.

 - Being concerned: Lack of experience with using a webcam can create anxiety and worry about whether or not it will work correctly.

 - Being distracted: It is not often that we have to see an image or video of ourselves while we are talking or testing.
 This can be quite distracting.